LenoxVaugh/LenoxVaugh.github.io/index.md

 ---

 # 👋 Hi, I'm Bui Vinh Loc
-**Artificial Intelligence Engineer** passionate about Machine Learning, Backend Development, and API Design.
+**Artificial Intelligence Engineer** passionate about Machine Learning, Deep Learning, and AI System Development.

 ## 📌 About Me
-I am an innovative Artificial Intelligence Engineer with a strong foundation in software development and problem-solving.
-I thrive in collaborative environments and continuously explore emerging technologies to build impactful solutions.
+I am an innovative **Artificial Intelligence Engineer** with a strong foundation in **software development and problem-solving**.
+I thrive in **collaborative environments** and continuously explore emerging technologies to build impactful solutions.

-I am passionate about expanding my expertise in Deep Learning, Computer Vision, and Machine Learning.
-I actively seek opportunities to improve my skills in model optimization, data analysis, and AI system development.
-My goal is to stay ahead of technological advancements and apply my knowledge to real-world AI applications that create meaningful impact.
+I am passionate about **expanding my expertise** in **Deep Learning, Computer Vision, and Machine Learning**.
+I actively seek opportunities to **improve my skills in model optimization, data analysis, and AI system development**.
+My goal is to stay ahead of technological advancements and apply my knowledge to **real-world AI applications** that create meaningful impact.

-I am eager to learn from industry experts, participate in AI research, and continuously challenge myself to grow as an AI engineer. 🚀
+I am eager to **learn from industry experts, participate in AI research, and continuously challenge myself** to grow as an AI engineer. 🚀

 ## 🛠 Technical Skills
 - **Programming:** Python, R, C#, HTML